eldipa/book-of-gehn/posts/z3/2021-05-09-Solving-a-Murder-Case-with-Z3.md

 [art_claims, bob_claims]
 ```

-Z3 can calculate the *unsat core* which it is a subset of the *tracked*
+Z3 can calculate the *unsat core* that it is a subset of the *tracked*
 restrictions that lead to *unsatisfiable* result.

 So Art's or Bob's claims is/are producing contradictions.